 Can someone challenge who my super fund pays my super to?

-If you have a public offer fund, then certain people can apply to the Superannuation Complaints Tribunal (SCT) and have the decision as to who gets your super reviewed.
-Only certain categories of people can apply to the SCT, including your spouse, children, your executor and other potential beneficiaries of your super.
+If you have a public offer fund, then certain people can apply to the Australian Financial Complaints Authority (AFCA) and have the decision as to who gets your super reviewed.
+Only certain categories of people can apply to AFCA, including your spouse, children, your executor and other potential beneficiaries of your super.

-A challenge can be made to the SCT irrespective of whether you have made a binding or non-binding nomination.
+A challenge can be made to the AFCA irrespective of whether you have made a binding or non-binding nomination.

-If you have a self-managed super fund, then a challenge cannot be lodged with the SCT.
+If you have a self-managed super fund, then a challenge cannot be lodged with the AFCA.
 A person may apply to the Supreme Court to have the decision of your super fund trustee reviewed under ordinary trust law principles.
 But this can be a complex and expensive process.

-How likely would the SCT be to overturn my nomination, or a decision by my trustee?
+How likely would the AFCA be to overturn my nomination, or a decision by my trustee?

-The SCT must review the decision of the trustee and consider whether it was ‘fair and reasonable’ in the circumstances.
+The AFCA must review the decision of the trustee and consider whether it was ‘fair and reasonable’ in the circumstances.

-When challenging the decision of a trustee in the SCT, similar factors come into play as those applying to challenging a will.
+When challenging the decision of a trustee in the AFCA, similar factors come into play as those applying to challenge a will.
 This includes the extent to which you have adequately provided for your family and other dependants.